Euphorbiaceae - Spurges

 Euphorbia tirucalli is widely distributed on poor and salty soils, from North-Eastern to Southern Africa and Arabia.
 It has been naturalised in many tropical countries including India.
 It will not stand any degree of frost.

-The milky sap of many Euphorbias is generally an irritant, but that of Euphorbia tirucalli is notably corrosive.
+The milky sap of many succulent Euphorbias is often an irritant, but that of Euphorbia tirucalli is notably corrosive.
+I am surprised that it is so frequently offered for sale without warnings.
 Contact with skin may cause burning pain and irritation.
 Contact with the eyes may cause temporary or permanent blindness.
 If contamination of the eyes occurs, flush them with water for several tens of minutes and summon medical assistance.
 Swallowing the sap is potentially fatal.

 Euphorbia tirucalli is used as an impenetrable hedge or livestock enclosure.
 Fishermen put macerated branches into streams, where the sap stuns the fish making them easy to catch.
 The sap can be converted to an oil substitute.
 Cultivation of this plant on otherwise useless land has been proposed as a sustainable source of energy.
 The plant is also widely used in traditional medicines as a cure for sexual impotence, an antidote for snakebite and to cauterise skin lesions and tumours.